 Most sunken lakes in Western Uganda, including Lake Katwe, were formed during similar volcanic periods.
 While most of these lakes are now dormant, a few still emit sulfurous gas, indicating the potential for future volcanic activity.
 Queen Elizabeth National Park has three major crater lakes, including Lake Katwe.
 The Bunyaruguru Crater Lakes and those in the Nandali Kasende area of Kibale Forest National Park are also worth exploring.

-Coming to Lake Katwe, it is one of the prominent crater lakes offering hiking grounds and safaris for visitors visiting the Queen Elizabeth National Park.
-The flamingo can also be seen while exploring the crater lakes in Queen Elizabeth National Park.
-As a result, the lake evaporates heavily during the wet seasons, causing the salt substances to concentrate and form the solid salt rocks mined by the locals.
+Lake Katwe stands out as one of the prominent crater lakes in Western Uganda and offers excellent opportunities for hiking and safaris for visitors to Queen Elizabeth National Park.
+Exploring the crater lakes in the park may also allow you to catch a glimpse of flamingos.
+During the wet season, the lake evaporates heavily, causing salt substances to concentrate and form solid salt rocks mined by local communities.

 In the dry season, the saline water of Lake Katwe undergoes evaporation, leading to the concentration of salt and the formation of salt crystals.
 Women collect the crusted salt from the lake’s surface, while men scoop salt blocks from the lake’s lower reaches.
 Salt production is at its peak from January to March and July to September, making these periods ideal for witnessing the salt production process.

 Salt mining in Lake Katwe is a challenging and demanding activity requiring high enthusiasm and dedication.
 The water in the lake is toxic and emits a foul odor, affecting workers mentally and physically.
 To protect themselves, women place flour in their reproductive organs, while men wear condoms to prevent contact with the water.
 Miners endure long hours under the scorching sun and the unpleasant smell of the evaporating saline water.
 Additionally, the temperature drops significantly during the radiant season when salt production is low.